fpezzati/conditional_routing/README.md

 # mithril.js conditional routing
 Playing with mithril.js.
 Here I am exploring conditional routing, routing is biased by a dummy login mechanism.

-Oh, it doesn't work right now..
+Oh, and now it works.